ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Exploring The Size of

 Recall to synthesize an ADI from $X_\mathcal{A}^*$, we iterate each data $X_{\mathcal{B}}^i$ in \sd\ and compute a perturbation vector $V_i$ (see \A~\ref{alg:attacking}).
 Each $V_i$ points toward the direction of the adversary-specified classification region $R_{l_{target}}$.
 Let $h$ be the size of \sd, to quantify the correlation between $h$ perturbation vectors, we first define the matrix: $N = \left[ \frac{V_1}{||V_1||_2} \dots \frac{V_h}{||V_h||_2} \right]$.

-To analyze the correlation of perturbation vectors, we start by randomly selecting $h=1000$ samples from \mb's dataset and use their corresponding perturbation vectors to form matrix $N$ and report the singular values in \F~\ref{fig:SVD}.
-Compared with the matrix uniformly sampled at random from the unit sphere, singular values of $N$ decay much faster.
-This illustrates the existence of primary correlations and redundancies in mutations launched during ADI synthesis using different inputs of \mb.
-Furthermore, this suggests that there exists a low dimensional subspace that can sufficiently capture the correlations among different inputs of \mb.
+To analyze the correlation of perturbation vectors, we use entire test datasets to form matrix $N$. \F~\ref{fig:SVD} and \F~\ref{fig:SVD-cifar} report the singular values.
+Compared with the matrix uniformly sampled at random from the unit sphere, singular values of $N$ decay faster.
+This indicates the existence of primary correlations and redundancies in mutations launched during ADI synthesis using different inputs of \mb.
+This also implies there exists a low dimensional subspace that sufficiently captures the correlations among different inputs of \mb.

 We thus hypothesize that ADI exists because of a low-dimensional subspace that captures correlations between different classification regions.
-To test our hypothesis, we reconstruct the mutation using different numbers of singular vectors in decreasing order of their singular values and test the ADI dominating rates by perturbing $X_{\mathcal{A}}^*$. \F~\ref{fig:reconstruct} reports the evaluation results: mutations reconstructed using only one singular vector already reach high dominating rates (over 60.0\%), and ten singular vectors with the highest singular values obtain close to 95.0\% dominating rates.
+To test our hypothesis, we reconstruct the mutation using different numbers of singular vectors in decreasing order of their singular values and test the ADI dominating rates by perturbing $X_{\mathcal{A}}^*$. \F~\ref{fig:reconstruct} and \F~\ref{fig:reconstruct-cifar} report the results: mutations reconstructed using only five singular vectors already reach high dominating rates (over 80\% for MNIST and close to 100\% for CIFAR-10), and ten singular vectors with the highest singular values obtain close to 90\% dominating rates for MNIST and close to 100\% for CIFAR-10.
+The results are consistent on the datasets we evaluate.
 We interpret that the results support our hypothesis.
 This hypothesis also explains that most perturbations are heading to a similar direction.
 Therefore, we do not need a large \ssd\ to successfully generate ADIs.